webhintio/hint/packages/hint-html-checker/README.md

 > It also provides a [web service interface][validator interface].

-This hint interacts with this service via [`request`][request] and is able to test both remote websites and local server instances.
+This hint interacts with this service via [`request`][request] and can test both remote websites and local server instances.

 ## What does the hint check?